 Your home Consumer Unit (AKA Fuse Board, Fuse Box, Distribution Board) is where the electricity supply meets your home circuits.
 It contains ways to make you and your house safe.
 It does this by helping to protect you from dangerous electric shocks, and to limit the heat which could build up in faulty wiring which can lead to damage or fires.

 If you would like me to add new circuits ( for example, new wiring for lights, sockets, anything really), to your house, Regulations mean that you must have RCD protection and some other important safety measures (such as your "Bonding") in place.
-One of the best ways to do this if you have an old Consumer Unit is to first get that upgraded.
-This typically can take me two days since it means I must inspect and test ALL of your household circuits, and frequently update the earthing and the "Bonding" in addition to fitting a new the Consumer Unit.
+It may also be the case that I need to make a design decision based on the 2018 requirement for Surge Protection Devices and Arc Fault detecting devices (see above).
+One of the best ways to bring your system to an acceptable standard to add new work, where you now have an old Consumer Unit is to first get that upgraded.
+This typically takes me two days since it means I must inspect and test ALL of your household circuits, and frequently update the earthing and the "Bonding" in addition to fitting a new the Consumer Unit and other ancillary parts.

 - The types of faults I can typically find when I inspect and test for a new Consumer Unit in old houses are varied.
 For example, poor original workmanship resulting in exposed or vulnerable joints, open circuit cables, high resistance junctions, sockets or switches, inaccessible & faulty junction boxes, inadequate bonding, dangerous lack of earthing, incorrect cable rating, water damage to cables, rodent damage.
 Old DIY wiring alterations can be a particular fruitful source of imaginative bodges.